Quest-Makers/MapQuest/README.md

 The following **optional** features are implemented:
-- [ ] When creating a new screen, creator can add text, images, and choose a geo location from a map
+- [x] When creating new clues, creator can add text, images, and location
+- [ ] Can choose location from mapview
-- [ ] Can use curent gps location to set location for a screen
+- [x] Can use curent gps location to set location for a clue
-- [ ] Can get list of hunts created by other users and play them
+- [x] Can get list of hunts created by other users and play them
 - [ ] Geofencing: solve clues by carrying device to physical location